 Florida Keys Overseas Heritage Trail (FKOHT) consists of more than 90 miles (145 km) of trails along the 106 mile (171 km) corridor from Key Largo to Key West.
 The recreational pathway that parallels the Overseas Highway includes several historic Flagler Railroad bridges and exploring it is an interesting Islamorada thing to do.

 Henry Flagler was a visionary with the ambition to connect mainland Florida with Key West and accelerate the connection with Cuba and South America.
 Flagler was a powerful man and construction began by 1905.
-So in 1912 it was finally possible to catch a train from the mainland to Key West.
+In 1912 it was finally possible to catch a train from the mainland to Key West.
 At the time the stretch was called the eight wonder of the world.
 Celebrations took place for a whole week in Key West.
 With the train the Florida Keys had gone from wilderness to easily accessible.

 The FKOHT not only provides opportunities for hiking, biking, fishing and sightseeing.
 It’s also a great place for historical reflection as the Flagler railroad bridges form the backbone of the pathway system.
 The trail incorporates as many as 23 of the Flagler Railroad bridges for its users to admire.